kendrickm/personal-goals/happy-moments/happy-moments.md

 6/1/2016
 ---
-Watched white-knuckles of a timbers game eek out a win
+Watched a white-knuckled timbers game eek out a win

 6/2/2016
 ---